therakib7/wc-smart-cart/README.txt

 == Frequently Asked Questions ==
 = Is this plugin suitable for beginners? =
-Yes, it's designed to be user-friendly and is a great starting point for those new to WordPress plugin development.
+Absolutely.
+Smart Cart for WooCommerce is user-friendly and ideal for those venturing into WordPress plugin development.

+= How to use this plugin =

+* Navigate to the "WC Smart Cart" menu in your WordPress dashboard.
+* Customize settings according to your needs.

 = Where can I find documentation? =
-For detailed documentation, visit [https://therakib7.com](https://therakib7.com).
+For detailed documentation, visit [https://athemes.com/wc-smart-cart/docs](https://athemes.com/wc-smart-cart/docs).

 == Changelog ==
 = 0.1.0 =